 NOTE 7—The Transmit Power Envelope element sent by an indoor standard power AP are insufficient for a client that is not an SP only client to determine its regulatory maximum power level; rather the client uses the regulatory maximum transmit power for the channel in the current regulatory domain known by the client from other sources following 11.7.5 (Specification of regulatory and local maximum transmit power levels) and 11.7.6 (Transmit power selection).

+An indoor enabled AP with dot11APRegInfoSupport set to true and the Regulatory Info subfield in the HE Operation element set to value 2 (very low power AP) shall set the regulatory client EIRP or EIRP PSD value advertised in the Transmit Power Envelope element to the highest value that meets the very low power device transmit power limits authorized by the regulatory rules for the corresponding 20 MHz channel.

 [End of File]